Career Choice Guide

 • Combination resumes are credible to employers.

-• If your work history is limited, a combination resume has the benefit of allowing you to highlight your skills first.
+• If your work history is limited, this style has the benefit of allowing you to highlight your skills first.

-• The combination resume allows you to show how your skills and accomplishments are relevant to different types of jobs.
+• The combination format allows you to show how your skills and accomplishments are relevant to different types of jobs.

 Weaknesses

-• Your work history is front and center, so if there are any weaknesses in your work history, you'll need to find ways to minimize those concerns.
+• If there are any weaknesses in your work history, you'll need to find ways to minimize those concerns.

 • Because you will describe your experience and your skills in two different sections, a combination resume can get repetitive if it's not carefully written.